sebastiendelestret/Chess/README.md

 # Chess
-Juste a simple chess game in C language
+Just a simple chess game in C language

 By Sébastien Delestret